Algorithm Selection for Software Verification using Graph Neural Networks: Model Evaluation

 \subsection{Ablation Study}

-To analyze the importance of the components of the network architecture and address \textbf{RQ2}, we perform an ablation study.
-Looking at Figure~\ref{fig:gnn_architecture}, there are 3 components to the GNN in \textsc{Graves}: a series of GAT layers, a jumping knowledge layer, and a pooling layer.
-In order to perform graph prediction using a feedforward neural network, the GNN must output input of a fixed size.
-Thus, we must always have a pooling layer.
-The remaining two components will be the subject of our ablation study.
+To analyze the importance of the components of the network architecture and address \textbf{RQ3}, we perform two ablation studies.
+Looking at Figure~\ref{fig:gnn_architecture}, there are 3 components to the GNN in \textsc{Graves}: a series of EGC layers, a jumping knowledge layer, and a pooling layer.
+We first vary the number of EGC layers and whether or not their is a jumping knowledge layer.
+These are directly related as the jumping knowledge layer takes in the output of each EGC layer so the network can learn using each output.
+The second ablation study looks at the different pooling mechanisms the network uses.

-Figure~\ref{figure:ablation} shows the average successful verifier accuracy, spearman correlation, and Top-K error for several configurations of \textsc{Graves}' GNN.
-Each GNN was trained on graphs including all three edge sets.
-Each GNN had 0 to 5 GAT layers, half with jumping knowledge layer and half without.

-The number of GAT Layers in the network has very little affect on any of our metrics.
-Having at least one GAT layer improves all metrics by at least 2\%, which is only significant since this is several standard deviations above the accuracy of no GAT layers.
-What this does show is the attention pooling mechanism is able to produce a capable selector.
-Without any GAT layers, the attention pool is able to collate graphs into a vector a neural network is able to classify with high accuracy.